arifnaufalmnazri-beep/Marcus2/README.md

 ## Code
 The code is identical to the Marcus1, except with the addition of the servo controls, you can find in this link: https://github.com/arifnaufalmnazri-beep/Marcus2/blob/main/Marcus2.ino

+## What I learned
+I learned a lot about connecting motors to actual components like gears and axle to produce movement.
+I also learned how to code for angles in a stepper motor, as finding the right angles to turn the wheels without having it rub against the car was a trial and error process.

+## What's next?
+Since I've bought more equipment, such as DC motors, soldering equipment and mosfets, I'm thinking of pushing my projects to the next level.
+My next experiment or project will involve DC motors, and hopefully, more advanced coding concepts that'll help me level up my skills.
+This marks the next step in my university scholarship journey.